 Other Types of Scoliosis are:

-Congenital scoliosis: is a rare type of scoliosis caused by an abnormally shaped bone that presents at birth.
+- Congenital scoliosis: is a rare type of scoliosis caused by an abnormally shaped bone that present since birth.

 Scoliosis is also categorized on the basis of the spinal curvature.
 Thus following are the types found: